remuskwan/quizorize/README.md

 ## Known Bugs
 1. If you are running Quizorize on a simulator from Xcode, the secure fields (Password and Confirm password) will sometimes show 'Strong Password'
+2. Does not fully support "Dark" appearance.
+3. Launch screen on iPad appears in the sidebar.